 - Prof. Graham Heaslip, Head of the School of Business, Galway Mayo Institute of Technology

-Transitioning from PhD to Academic Career - Panel Discussion: This panel discussion will involve several colleagues from different backgrounds and who have taken different pathways of in their Academic Career.
-The topics explored will include discussions around the challenge/advice in moving from being a PhD to academic staff member, completing your PhD while on academic staff; the value and pitfalls of international experience, taking up a lecturing post versus postdoc, other types of academic/research jobs, the academic jobs market and succeeding at interviews and so forth.
+Transitioning from PhD to Academic Career - Panel Discussion: This panel discussion involved colleagues from different backgrounds and who have taken different pathways of in their Academic Career.
+The topics explored included discussions around the challenge/advice in moving from being a PhD to academic staff member, completing your PhD while on academic staff; the value and pitfalls of international experience, taking up a lecturing post versus postdoc, other types of academic/research jobs, the academic jobs market and succeeding at interviews and so forth.

 - Dr. Gail Sheppard, Technological University Dublin

 - Dr. Sinead Monaghan, Trinity College Dublin

 This workshop will be followed by lunch and the launch of Irish Academy of workshop Strategy 2020-2025

 Event Location: Kemmy Business School, University of Limerick

 Event Date and Time: 9.30am to 12.30pm (followed by lunch and the IAM 2020-2025 Strategy Launch)

 Event fee: Free of charge to Irish Academy and British Academy of Management Members

 Booking form: Closed